 Mechanism: The overall structure that will be created to allocate the Auction Proceeds.
 Options discussed in this report:

 Mechanism A: An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization.
-All grants are listed in ICANN’s annual tax returns.

-Mechanism B: Internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit.
+Mechanism B: An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit.

 Mechanism C: A new charitable structure (ICANN Foundation) is created which is functionally separate from ICANN org, which would be responsible for the allocation of auction proceeds.